-Rotterdam, a city where everyone loves to rave about the quirky new-age architecture, its multicultural quotient, and the resilience and ‘realness’ of the Rotterdammers.
-But living in a city you love should not stop you from exploring places around it because you’ll never know what you’ll find.
-Here are some day trips you can take from Rotterdam!
+Rotterdam — a city where everyone loves to rave about the quirky new-age architecture, its multicultural quotient, and the resilience and ‘realness’ of the Rotterdammers.
+But living in a city you love should not stop you from exploring places around it because you never know what you’ll find.
+Here are some day trips you can take from the city!

 The largest national park in the Netherlands is just an hour-long drive away!
 Every time you visit this national park it might look completely different because of the changing tides.
 It is home to different animals and plants, making it a very special and important place for any nature-lover.

-Oosterchelde has cruises to take you around the park, walking trails for you to exhaust your hiking boots, and a whole lot more for you explore.
+Oosterchelde has cruises to take you around the park, plenty of walking trails — so get out your hiking boots, and a whole lot more for you to explore.
 You might even spot some porpoises out in the waters if you’re lucky!

-Who loves a good fairy tale?
+Who else loves a good fairy tale?
 If you do, then Efteling is the place for you.
-This theme park is centered around well-known fairy tales with many different activities whether you have kids, or if you’re a child at heart.
+This theme park is centred around well-known fairy tales with many different activities, whether you have kids — or if you’re just a child at heart.
 Ride the roller coasters, enjoy theatre performances, or even try out their 18-hole golf course!
 They also have their own holiday resort, so you could always turn it into a weekend trip to take with the family.

-Another fun option is right here in Rotterdam and guaranteed to be one of the best places to spend with your family (without having to get out of the city).
-It is on the very edge of North Rotterdam, so it’s very easy to reach.
+Another fun option can be found right here in Rotterdam and is guaranteed to be one of the best places to spend a day with your family (without having to venture out of the city).
+It’s on the very edge of North Rotterdam — so it’s very easy to reach.

 Founded all those years ago in 1923, this park has evolved into one of the most fun ways to spend a day out when the sun is shining.
 It is a small-scale amusement park, so don’t expect the extravagance that Efteling offers.
-They still give you everything you need to make sure it’s an interesting day for you and the little ones.
+Nonetheless, they still offer everything you need to make sure it’s an interesting day for you and the little ones.

 This park is one of the largest continuous nature reserves in the country.
 I haven’t had a chance to visit this beautiful reserve yet but I have read a lot of great reviews.

-It is largely inaccessible by car, but you can hop on your bike and get there easily from Rotterdam.
 As you would expect, the reserve is well constructed for cyclists to explore.
-You could also drive to one of their entrances at Otterlo, Hoenderloo and Schaarsbergen, and then make your way through with your bikes.
+You could drive to one of their entrances at Otterlo, Hoenderloo and Schaarsbergen, and then make your way through with your bikes.

 A really interesting day trip you can take from Rotterdam is to Museum Voorlinden — a contemporary art museum which is surrounded by beautiful forests, a carefully landscaped garden, a restaurant, and amazing art to really open up your mind.
 Like any other museum, they have their own permanent and temporary exhibitions.

 You can easily get to this stunning museum by car or by public transport.
-They have all the practical information you need to get there on their website.
+They have all the practical information you’ll need to get there on their website.

-A lot of people debate on which one is the best (as did we) so why don’t you go there yourself and find out?
-They make for perfect day trips from Rotterdam!
+A lot of people debate on which one is the best (as did we), so why don’t you go there yourself and find out?
+These attractions make for perfect day trips from Rotterdam!

 I know tulip season is long gone for now, but it will come back around next year.
-Thousands of tourists always flock to the Netherlands to experience the famous tulip season in the Netherlands.
-Beautiful tulips fields are a real treat for the eyes, and should not be missed by anyone!
+Thousands of tourists always flock to the Netherlands to experience the famous tulip season.
+Beautiful fields filled with thousands of colourful bulbs are a real treat for the eyes, and should not be missed by anyone!

-Don’t know about the tulip season in the the Netherlands?
-Check out our video to know more!
+Don’t know about the famous Dutch tulip season?
+Check out our video to learn more.

-Has the video got you hooked and you’re already planning to visit?
-Check out our full article on everything you need to know about when it’s the best time to visit, where else you can see the tulips, and how to get there!
+Has the video got you hooked and are you already planning to visit?
+Check out our full article on everything you need to know about the tulip season — when’s the best time to visit?
+Where else you can see the tulips?
+How to get there?
 DutchReview has always got you covered.

-Looking for a quick road trip that you can do?
+Looking for a quick road trip that you can take?
 Maybe you want to get out of the Netherlands for a day?
-The great thing about living in a small country with good infrastructure is that you can easily visit your neighbours.
+The great thing about living in a small country with good infrastructure is that you can easily visit the neighbours.

 Go to Belgium for their great waffles, some refreshing beer, and of course their chocolates!
 DutchReview has already visited Antwerp, Mechelen, and Brugge.
 They’re all beautiful towns and just a short drive from Rotterdam.
 There are other cities on our list like Ghent and Brussels, and they should be on yours too!